rashevskyv/dbi/README_ENG.md

 When you press the (+) button on the selected content, you can access the context menu, which includes:

 * **Delete record** - delete the selected record
-* **Move records to MicroSD/NAND** - move the selected record to NAND or the memory card, depending on where it is currently located.
+* **Move records to SD/NAND** - move the selected record to NAND or the memory card, depending on where it is currently located.
 If parts of the title are located in both places, both options will be displayed.
 * **Reset required version** - reset the required system version check for launching the title (debug must be enabled in Atmosphere).
 This will not help if the game was built on a new SDK version.
 * **Force language** - allows you to forcibly launch the game with a selected language.
 By default, the game runs with the same language selected in the system, if it is not available in the game, depending on the console region.
 The selected language will be displayed next to the game icon in the **Forced Language** field.
 * **Check integrity** - checks the integrity of the selected title data.
 * **Expose contents via MTP** - mounts the content of the selected titles via MTP.
-* **Dump to MicroSD** - dumps all available content (game, DLC, update) to the MicroSD card according to the path specified in the config (default: switch/DBI/dumps).
+* **Dump to SD** - dumps all available content (game, DLC, update) to the SD card according to the path specified in the config (default: switch/DBI/dumps).
 * **Content info** - displays additional information about the content, including the SDK version, required key generation, ID, patch information, and much more.

 #### Tickets